webhintio/hint/packages/parser-babel-config/README.md

 ## Types

-If you need to import any type or enum defined in this parser, you just need to import them as follows:
+If you need to import any type or enum defined in this parser, you need to import them as follows:

 ```ts
 import { TypeOrEnumYouWantToUse } from '@sonarwhal/parser-babel-config/dist/src/types';